ANSES and the DGCCRF reiterate the importance of cooking shiitake mushrooms thoroughly before eating to avoid poisoning

 To limit the risk of toxic reactions, therefore, the DGCCRF, ANSES and the poison control centres reiterate that this mushroom must not be eaten without first having been thoroughly cooked.
 Quick stir-frying may also be insufficient to destroy the toxic substance, as shown by several cases occurring after consumption in restaurants offering this type of cooking.

-More generally, the DGCCRF, ANSES and the poison control centres recommend referring to the list of edible mushrooms published in ANSES's opinion of 4 April 2017 and available on its website, which specifies the edibility conditions and the precautions to be taken when preparing and/or cooking certain mushrooms.
+More generally, the DGCCRF, ANSES and the poison control centres recommend referring to the list of edible mushrooms published in ANSES's opinion of 4 April 2017 and available on its website (PDF) (in French), which specifies the edibility conditions and the precautions to be taken when preparing and/or cooking certain mushrooms.